LuisLuii/FastAPIQuickCRUD/README.md

     - In-place support the following operation

 ![in](pic/in_query.png)
-    - query example
-      - if user select Equal operation and input True and False
+    - generated sql if user select Equal operation and input True and False
 ```sql
         select * FROM untitled_table_256
         WHERE untitled_table_256.bool_value = true OR